 Aces in PLO play best when:

 - You can get a large portion of your stack in before the flop

+With aces your goal is to get yourself pot committed so no matter what the flop you’ll be getting all-in.
 How much of your stack you need to get into the middle before being committed is up for debate, but ideally you’d want your flop bet to be less than a pot-sized bet to get all-in.

+How you get yourself committed is another thing.
+You have to pay attention to your stack size as well as anyone else in the hand.
 If you realize that the pre-flop raiser has a shallow stack, you can re-raise if you know you’ll be heads up because you’ll have no problem getting committed versus his stack size.

 You can also limp and hope someone behind you pots it and gets a few callers in order to repot it and get a huge bet in.

 Be careful: you have to make sure that this bet will get you committed.
 Nothing is worse than making a large pre-flop raise that doesn’t get you committed and you’re left in the dark after the flop.

 If you can’t get committed you’re better off just calling, keeping your aces concealed, and seeing a flop.
 When you raise or re-raise and tell the table you have aces.
 But you don’t get enough of your stack in to be committed, you’re in an extremely dangerous spot.

 The table knows you have aces and can play perfectly against you but you have no clue what the other players have.
 You’re left guessing, which is why it’s often better to just call a raise and keep aces hidden if you can’t get a large, committing raise in.